marcessz/Twenty-Years-of-Network-Science/README.md

 The edgelist of the constructed network can be found in [this folder](./network-edge-list)

+## Keyword co-occurence network
+Two keywords are connected if they co-occur in at least one article.
+The weight of the edges are the frequency of the co-occurene of the endpoint keywords.
+The visualization of the network can be found [here](https://labs.graphistry.com/graph/graph.html?dataset=PyGraphistry%2FQ6Z1AND1TS&type=vgraph&viztoken=1fa4a572a30ddf10048dcef808c41d93ad15e677&usertag=04ce45d1-pygraphistry-0.9.64&info=true&workbook=4987c538fd6e219d)

 ## Word clouds of the keywords
 We divided the two decades into the following four periods: 1989-2005, 2006-2010, 2011-2015 and 2016-2019 (May).
 The following four figures show the word clouds of the keywords of the articles written in the four periods respectively.